stelisevil/React-project/README.md

 This is a repo containing multiple React projects.
 Below is a list of projects with individual links:
+This project has a working CircleCI pipeline to check that all unit tests are passing.
 ## [Todolist](https://github.com/stelisevil/react-project/tree/master/src/projects/TodoList)
 A simple Todo list application in React that focuses on my understanding of state, props, components and render, building on the fundamentals of Javascript and HTML/CSS.
 The Todo list is able to accept new tasks, delete and edit tasks, mark tasks as completed, assign categories to each task (i.e. Housework, Shopping etc.), create new categories and assign each a custom colour, remove categories and sort all tasks by category.